Where is the Wellness Center located?

 Non-Emergency Medical Advice

-Students who would like non-emergeny, walk-in appointments with a healthcare provider may be able to receive services by Holy Spirit Carlisle Family Health Center.
+Students who would like non-emergency, walk-in appointments with a healthcare provider may be able to receive services by All Better Care or Holy Spirit Carlisle Urgent Center.
 This center offers evening and weekend hours, when the Wellness Center is closed.
 Call (717) 218-3920 for current operating hours.
 DPS can arrange transportation.

 How and where can students get prescriptions filled?